 April 1, 2021

-Crème brûlée is one of those desserts that just makes you feel fancy.
+Crème brûlée (literally "burnt cream," in French) is one of those desserts that just makes you feel fancy.
+It's perfect for Valentine's Day, or any special occasion.
 But this vegan version is so easy, you could have it every day.
-I've tried a few vegan crème brûlées that were on the bland side, but this one has a rich, creamy vanilla custard that will probably make you want to have more than just one.
+I've tried a few vegan crème brûlées that were on the bland side, but this one has a rich, creamy vanilla custard that will make you want to have more than just one.

 Although it's an easy recipe, you will need to get yourself a kitchen torch and a can of butane.
 You might be able to get away with melting the sugar under a broiler, but it won't look quite as nice.
 And you can use the torch for other fun desserts like s'mores and toasted meringue.

 You will also need some crème brûlée dishes or ramekins.
-I used a set of 4-ounce ramekins that I picked up at Marshall's, but crème brûlée dishes are wider and flatter, which allows you more space for the crunchy caramelized sugar on top.
+I used these crème brûlée dishes from Crate & Barrel.
+Crème brûlée dishes are wider on top than ramekins, which allows more space for the crunchy caramelized sugar on top.

-This recipe is eggless and dairy-free thanks to coconut milk and cornstarch.
-A little nutritional yeast replaces some of the flavor of the eggs, and turmeric adds color.
-And since there are no eggs or dairy, there's no complicated baking required.
-We can just cook our filling on the stove and pour it into our dishes.
+This recipe is eggless and dairy-free thanks to coconut milk replacing the heavy cream and cornstarch creating a thick, creamy texture.
+A little nutritional yeast replaces some of the flavor of the egg yolks, and turmeric adds color.
+And since there are no eggs or dairy, there's no complicated baking or water bath required.
+Just cook the filling on the stove and pour it into the dishes.

 Prep Time20 minutes